hi-digital-solutions/hids/content/blog/why-mentorship-matters-more-than-you-think.md

 hindsight, I did not realize I needed to ask for help, because I thought my experience was "normal" and expected.
-After about eight wearying months in my newly acquired role, I left that organization and decided to join HI Digital Solutions.
+After about eight wearying months in my newly acquired role, I left that organization and decided to join H.I.
+Digital Solutions (DS).

 The Unsung Praises of Strong Style Pair-Programming
 ---------------------------------------------------

-#### Mentorship by Navigating
+### Mentorship by Navigating

-"Strong-style" pairing programming is simple and an extremely useful mentorship tool.
+"Strong-style" pair programming is simple and an extremely useful mentorship tool.
 This programming approach consists of having one person writing code (the driver) while the other person has the high-level control over what code should be written.
 The key is that the person